bentoml/BentoML/docs/source/quickstart.rst

 One common way of distributing this model API server for production deployment, is via Docker containers.
 And BentoML provides a convenient way to do that.

-If you already have docker configured, simply run the follow command to product a docker container serving the `IrisClassifier` prediction service created above:
+If you already have docker configured, run the following command to build a docker container image for serving the `IrisClassifier` prediction service created above:

 .. code-block:: bash

     bentoml containerize IrisClassifier:latest -t iris-classifier

-Start a container with the docker image built in the previous step:
+Start a container with the docker image built from the previous step:

 .. code-block:: bash